fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 pubsub.publish('PERSON_ADDED', { personAdded: person })
 ```

-Execution of this line sends a WebSocket message about the added person to all the clients registered in the iteror <i>PERSON\_ADDED</i>.
+Execution of this line sends a WebSocket message about the added person to all the clients registered in the iterator <i>PERSON\_ADDED</i>.

 It's possible to test the subscriptions with the Apollo Explorer like this: